hbeni/fgcom-mumble/README.md

 - Ease of server side installation and operation
 - Standalone nature (no dependency on flightgear)
 - Capability to be integrated into flightgear, with the option to support third party applications (ATC, but also other flightsims)
-- Modularity, so individual component implementations can be switched and its easy to add features
+- Modularity, so individual components can be easily updated and extended with new features
 - Good and complete documentation

 Documentation